High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Analysis and Results

-In this work, {we identify an early-stage merger if CO emitters have a companion galaxy within a projected separation of 15 kpc ($\sim2''$).} ALMA.01 and ALMA.03 are associated with an [O{\sc ii}] emitter at a separation of 13 kpc and 9 kpc, respectively.
-For ALMA.06 and ALMA.09, a close companion is not included in the cluster member catalog, but {we find a $6.4\sigma$ and a $3.7\sigma$ CO~(2--1) line detection} with a velocity separation of 1350~km~s$^{-1}$ and 1850~km~s$^{-1}$, respectively (Appendix \ref{sec:CO (2-1)spectra}).
-ALMA.15 and ALMA.16 consist a close pair of CO emitters with a velocity separation of only 300~km~s$^{-1}$, suggesting that they are currently interacting with each other.
-ALMA.02, ALMA.05, ALMA.07, ALMA.08 and ALMA.14 also have close companions in the \textit{HST} images but these companions are neither cluster galaxies nor detected in {CO lines}.
-Therefore, in summary, we find six CO emitters out of 17 are {the candidates of early-stage merger.
-Although we could not rule out the possibility of projection effect, this indicates a higher merger fraction of 35\% (upper limit)} compared to the fraction of coeval field galaxies (e.g. 11\% at $z=1.62$ in \citealp{2013ApJ...773..154L}).
-While the close proximity of the galaxies suggest gravitational interaction, clear tidal tails are undetected in both the \textit{HST} and CO~(2--1) images.
+In this work, {we identify an early-stage merger if the CO emitters have a companion galaxy within a projected separation of 15 kpc ($\sim2''$).} ALMA.01 and ALMA.03 are associated with an [O{\sc ii}] emitter at separations of 13 kpc and 9 kpc, respectively.
+For ALMA.06 and ALMA.09, a close companion is not included in the cluster member catalog, but {we find a $6.4\sigma$ and a $3.7\sigma$ CO~$J$~=~2--1 line detection} with velocity separations of 1350~km~s$^{-1}$ and 1850~km~s$^{-1}$, respectively (Appendix \ref{sec:CO (2-1)spectra}).
+ALMA.15 and ALMA.16 consist of a close pair of CO emitters with a velocity separation of only 300~km~s$^{-1}$, suggesting that they are currently interacting with each other.
+ALMA.02, ALMA.05, ALMA.07, ALMA.08, and ALMA.14 also have close companions in the HST images, but these companions are neither cluster galaxies nor detected in the {CO lines}.
+Therefore, in summary, we find six CO emitters from the 17 candidates for early-stage mergers.
+Although we cannot rule out the possibility of projection effects, this indicates a higher merger fraction of 35\% (upper limit), compared to the fraction of coeval field galaxies (e.g. 11\% at $z=1.62$ in \citealp{2013ApJ...773..154L}).
+While the close proximity of the galaxies suggests gravitational interaction, clear tidal tails are undetected in both the HST and CO~$J$~=~2--1 images.